House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What causes more pollution: cars or planes?

 Cars use far more fuel than planes do per passenger mile traveled.
 It’s because cars carry fewer passengers than planes.
-Thus, traveling by plane, train, or bus is likely to cause less pollution than driving your car.
+Thus, traveling by plane, train, or bus will likely cause less pollution than driving your car.

-First, a car can only carry up to five people only.
-This means that if there were no buses, trains or planes to carry people, there would have to be more cars for everyone to drive.
+First, a car can only carry up to five people.
+This means that if there were no buses, trains, or planes to carry people, there would have to be more cars for everyone to drive.
 You can only imagine the amount of pollution.
-Luckily, we have the trains and planes that take a lot of people at a single time.
+Luckily, we have trains and planes that transport many people at once.

 Second, planes and trains are generally more efficient ways of transporting people than cars.
 They use less fuel per person.
-It’s because they travel faster and carry more passengers at once.
+It’s because they travel faster and carry more passengers.
 There’s also less space wasted on roads and parking spaces with public transport.

 (YOU MATTER)